Modelling the Impact of Device Imperfections on Electron Shuttling in SiMOS devices: Introduction

-In silicon-germanium (Si/SiGe) heterostructures, there have been a number of experiments demonstrating successful charge and spin shuttling \cite{seidler2022conveyor, mills2019shuttling, Yoneda2021coherentspinqubittransport, Xue2024QuBus}.
-Most notably, De Smet \textit{et al.} \cite{desmet2025highfidelity}, used the conveyor-belt mode to shuttle an electron over a distance of 10 $\rm \mu m$ in under 200 ns with 99.5$\%$ fidelity.
-These experiments have shown that coherent transport of spin qubits is reliable, paving the way for practical implementations in quantum processors.
+In silicon-germanium (Si/SiGe) heterostructures, recent experimental progress has demonstrated successful charge and spin shuttling \cite{seidler2022conveyor, mills2019shuttling, Yoneda2021coherentspinqubittransport, Xue2024QuBus}, most notably by De Smet \textit{et al.} \cite{desmet2025highfidelity} who used conveyor-belt mode to transport an electron over 10~\text{$\mu m$} in under 200~ns with 99.5$\%$ fidelity.
+Volmer \textit{et al.} \cite{volmer2026mappinggfactorscomplexintervalley} took this further, using electron shuttling to map out the g-factor and complex valley coupling within a 40~nm $\times$ 400~nm channel.
+These milestones prove that coherent transport is increasingly reliable, recently culminating in the use of shuttling to implement weight-four parity checks and generate five-qubit GHZ states \cite{undseth2026weightfourparitycheckssilicon}.
+Such achievements highlight the practical potential for shuttling-based quantum processors, paving the way for scalable FTQC.